 “Provided we get out of here alive, Mike.”
 Muaaah, muaa, muaa, muaaaaaaaaahhhhhh.

 Sometimes referred to as “sad trombone,” “loser horns,” or, more technically, “chromatic descending ‘wah,’” this sound effect dates back to early 1900s vaudeville.
 It was carried over into radio and then television.

-“Don’t worry, Gretta.”
+“Don’t worry, Greta.”
 I’m the Man of Steel.
 Stop bullets.
 The whole nine yards.

-“The Man of Steel” is but one nickname for Superman, the fictional character born as Kal-El on the planet Krypton.
-The super-powered being with the alter ego Clark Kent was created in 1932 by Jerry Siegel and Joe Shuster, with his first appearance in Action Comics #1 in 1938.
-Superman has appeared in many radio and cinematic serials, animated shorts, live-action and animated TV series, and films.
+“The Man of Steel” is but one nickname for Superman (see above note).
 The mid-20th-century idiom “the whole nine yards” (meaning “the whole thing”) has a heavily disputed origin, with theories ranging from the length of ammunition belts in World War II to the amount of fabric used to make a top-quality suit.

 Yeah, Kitten, why the long face?

 Possible reference to the radio and TV series Father Knows Best (1949-1954 on radio; 1954-1960 on television).
 Star Robert Young played all-American dad Jim Anderson, who was always trying to draw out his children so he could address their middle-class suburban problems.
 His youngest daughter Kathy (portrayed by Lauren Chapin) was nicknamed “Kitten.”